Activated carbon in wastewater treatment – an expensive mistake?

 05.03.2025

-Activated carbon is considered an effective means of removing micropollutants from wastewater, but appearances are deceptive.
-In this interview, Dr Reinhard Voigt sheds light on the ecological and economic downsides of this method and shows what sustainable alternatives are available for wastewater treatment.
+Activated carbon is regarded as an effective means of removing micropollutants from wastewater.
+But appearances are deceptive.
+In this interview, Dr. Reinhard Voigt sheds light on the ecological and economic disadvantages of this method and shows what sustainable alternatives are available for wastewater treatment.

 Activated carbon is often proposed as a solution for removing micropollutants from wastewater.
-Why do you see this approach as problematic?
+Why do you think this approach is problematic?

-Dr. Reinhard Voigt: Let’s take the ZeroTrace project as an example: To achieve an average reduction of 80% in micropollutants, about 30 to 40 grams of powdered activated carbon (PAC) per cubic meter of wastewater are required.
-When scaled to large treatment plants, this results in an annual demand of around 94,000 tons of activated carbon in Germany alone.
-The mentioned 94,000 tons of activated carbon are necessary if all wastewater treatment plants of size classes 5 and 4 in Germany were equipped with activated carbon for the fourth treatment stage.
+Dr. Reinhard Voigt: Let’s take an example from the ZeroTrace project: to achieve an average concentration reduction of 80 % for micropollutants, around 30 to 40 grams of powdered activated carbon (PAC) are required per cubic meter of wastewater.
+Extrapolated to large sewage treatment plants, this means an annual requirement of 94,000 tons of activated carbon for Germany alone.
+The 94,000 tons of activated carbon mentioned above would be required if all wastewater treatment plants of size classes 5 and 4 in Germany were equipped with activated carbon for the 4th purification stage.

 Dr. Reinhard Voigt